Grinzzly/JS-algorithms-and-structures/algorithms/strings/levenshtein-distance/README.md

 the third to match or mismatch, depending on whether the respective symbols are the same.

+> See [JS implementation](LevenshteinDistance.js) of Levenshtein Distance detection algorithm for further explanation.

 ## Example

 For example, the Levenshtein distance between `kitten` and